-Hopwood Hall, Lynchburg College’s most historic classroom building, has earned a spot on the Virginia Landmark Register.
+Hopwood Hall, University of Lynchburg’s most historic classroom building, has earned a spot on the Virginia Landmark Register.

 The designation honors the history and preservation of the architectural icon.
 By virtue of its spot on the list of Virginia historic landmarks, Hopwood Hall is eligible for consideration by the National Register of Historic Places.